PaulU090/Feature-Selection-Toolkit-for-Nearest-Neighbor-Classification/README.md

 A Python toolkit for optimized feature selection in Nearest Neighbor classification using greedy search algorithms (Forward Selection &amp; Backward Elimination), combined with Euclidean distance and leave-one-out validation.

 ## Overview
+Machine learning models often deal with datasets that contain a multitude of features.
+However, not all features are equally important, and some may even be redundant or irrelevant, leading to overfitting, increased computational cost, and decreased model interpretability.

 This project provides a comprehensive toolkit for optimizing feature selection in machine learning models using Nearest Neighbor classification.
-Through the implementation of greedy search algorithms, Forward Selection and Backward Elimination, it aims to enhance classification accuracy.
-The toolkit leverages Euclidean distance metric and the leave-one-out validation technique for the optimization process.
+Developed as part of the CS 170 - Introduction to Artificial Intelligence course at the University of California, Riverside, it implements greedy search algorithms, Forward Selection and Backward Elimination, aiming to enhance classification accuracy.
+The toolkit leverages the Euclidean distance metric and the leave-one-out validation technique for the optimization process.

 ## Datasets